tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 # openssl dhparam -out /etc/letsencrypt/ssl-dhparams.pem 4096
 ```

-After that, (re)place the following files on their respective location.
+After that, (re)place the following files in their respective locations.
 Make sure you will change the domain names/SSL certificate folder names in the configuration files:

 `/etc/nginx/nginx.conf`: